Dr. Nathan Tintle (Grant PI; co-faculty mentor)

 Dr. Mark McCarthy (regional expert; co-faculty mentor)

-Dr. McCarthy is in his 7th year as a Dordt College faculty member in the history department who is an expert in Russian and Ukrainian culture history, who has spent extensive time in Russia and Ukraine, can speak Russian fluently, and has co-mentored numerous undergraduate research students in history.
+Dr. McCarthy is in his 7th year as a Dordt University faculty member in the history department who is an expert in Russian and Ukrainian culture history, who has spent extensive time in Russia and Ukraine, can speak Russian fluently, and has co-mentored numerous undergraduate research students in history.
 Prior to coming to Dordt, he was at Montreat College and acted as Department Chair.
 Dr. McCarthy received his doctorate from the University of Notre Dame in 2004.
 He presented his dissertation on Religious Conflict and Social Order in Nineteenth-Century Russia: Orthodoxy and the Protestant Challenge, 1812-1905.

 Dr. Kristin Van De Griend (co-faculty mentor)